megakevin/end-point-blog/2024/04/writing-integration-tests-for-an-asp.net-web-api.md

 I've made sure to include some comments on that class trying to explain what it does, so feel free to review.
 Much of it was inspired by [.NET's official docs](https://learn.microsoft.com/en-us/ef/core/testing/testing-with-the-database#creating-seeding-and-managing-a-test-database).

-This class serves the purpose of allowing the tests suite to connect and interact with the test database.
+This class serves the purpose of allowing the tests suite to connect to and interact with the test database.
 It does so by performing three tasks:

 1. Resetting the database at the beginning of every test run.
 This happens in the constructor.
 2. Allowing the creation of new [`VehicleQuotesContext`](https://github.com/megakevin/end-point-blog-dotnet-8-demo/blob/main/VehicleQuotes.WebApi/Data/VehicleQuotesContext.cs) instances which connect to the test database.
-Tests will use it to interact with the database.
+Tests will use that to interact with the database.
 3. Offering the capability for tests to be run within DB transactions.
 This makes sure they don't affect one another, and that they encounter the database in a clean state and also leave it that way.

 ## Writing some integration tests

 Now we can finally start writing some tests.
 Let's start with a simple one that makes a GET request to the "fetch all quotes" endpoint that I mentioned at the beginning: `GET /api/Quotes`.
 The one defined in the `GetAll` method in the [`VehicleQuotes.WebApi/Controllers/QuotesController.cs`](https://github.com/megakevin/end-point-blog-dotnet-8-demo/blob/main/VehicleQuotes.WebApi/Controllers/QuotesController.cs) controller.

-We create a new [`VehicleQuotes.IntegrationTests/Controllers/QuotesControllerTests.cs`](https://github.com/megakevin/end-point-blog-dotnet-8-demo/blob/main/VehicleQuotes.IntegrationTests/Controllers/QuotesControllerTests.cs) and write our test in there.
+We create a new [`VehicleQuotes.IntegrationTests/Controllers/QuotesControllerTests.cs`](https://github.com/megakevin/end-point-blog-dotnet-8-demo/blob/main/VehicleQuotes.IntegrationTests/Controllers/QuotesControllerTests.cs) file and write our test in there.
 It looks like this:

 ```csharp
 using System.Net;